Training Based on Neuroscience

 Everything you have ever felt or done in your life was due to brain function.
 At the most basic level, the intricate firing rates and patterns of your brain both determine who you have been and, more importantly, who you will become.
 At the most basic level, all human change represents changes in that individual’s nervous system.
 All that we are is brain-derived.

 Vision is a skill that lives in the brain, not just in the eyes.
 It's way more complicated than just having 20/20 vision.
-Many issues with chronic pain can be traced to the eyes, and great sports performance requires a high degree of visual integration.
+The eyes are involved in many chronic pain issues, and great sports performance requires a high degree of visual integration.

 The Vestibular System is a like motion sensor in your inner ear.
 It helps your muscles, eyes and spine to coordinate movement.
-If it doesn't function well, you will often have pain and movement problems
+If it doesn't function well, you may have pain, dizziness and movement problems

-Jammed joints create pain and weak muscles.
-Most movement training systems are too general or too complex to teach you how to mobilize the specific areas that are locked up.
+Jammed joints can create pain and weak muscles.
+Many movement training systems are too general or too complex to teach you how to mobilize the specific areas that are locked up.